caonguyenthanhan/Project-NLP-indv.-/README.md

 The application provides three different types of chatbot implementations:

-1. **Context API Chatbot** (`/chat-box/context-api`)
+1. **Domain Based API Chatbot** (`/chat-box/domain-based-api`)
-   - Uses a simple API with context limitations
+   - Uses a simple API with domain limitations
-   - Ideal for specific use cases where context is predefined
+   - Ideal for specific use cases where domain is predefined
-   - Limited by the provided context scope
+   - Limited by the provided domain scope

 2. **Fine-tuned Chatbot** (`/chat-box/fine-tuned`)
    - Custom-trained using BERT/RoBERTa models